Kutzenhausen, Bas-Rhin: Hydrography

+River system in Kutzenhausen.
+(Note: Intermittent streams are shown as dotted lines.)

 Climate

-In 2010, the commune's climate was classified as that of the Montargnard margins, according to a study by the French National Centre for Scientific Research, based on a series of data covering the period 1971-2000.
+In 2010, the commune's climate was classified as that of the Montargnard margins, according to a study by the French National Centre for Scientific Research, based on a series of data covering the period 1971–2000.
 In 2020, Météo-France published a typology of climates in mainland France in which the commune is exposed to a semi-continental climate and is in a transition zone between the ‘Vosges’ and ‘Alsace’ climatic regions.

-For the period 1971-2000, the average annual temperature was 10.6°C, with an annual temperature range of 17.8°C. The average cumulative annual rainfall is 820 mm, with 10.6 days of precipitation in January and 10.2 days in July.
-For the period 1991-2020, the average annual temperature recorded at the nearest Météo-France weather station, ‘Preuschdorf’, in the commune of Preuschdorf, 4 km away as the crow flies, is 11.3°C, and the average annual total rainfall is 834.2 mm.
-The maximum temperature recorded at this station is 39.8°C, reached on 4 July 2015; the minimum temperature is -19.9°C, reached on 8 January 1985.
+For the period 1971–2000, the average annual temperature was 10.6°C, with an annual temperature range of 17.8°C. The average cumulative annual rainfall is 820 mm, with 10.6 days of precipitation in January and 10.2 days in July.
+For the period 1991–2020, the average annual temperature recorded at the nearest Météo-France weather station, in the commune of Preuschdorf, 4 km away, was 11.3°C, and the average annual total rainfall was 834.2 mm.
+The maximum temperature recorded at this station was 39.8°C, reached on 4 July 2015; the minimum temperature was -19.9°C, reached on 8 January 1985.

-The commune's climate parameters have been estimated for the middle of the century (2041-2070) according to different greenhouse gas emission scenarios based on the new DRIAS-2020 reference climate projections.
+The commune's climate parameters have been estimated for the middle of the century (2041–2070) according to different greenhouse gas emission scenarios based on the new DRIAS-2020 reference climate projections.
 They can be consulted on a dedicated website published by Météo-France in November 2022.